IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 No balloter shall have more than one vote.

 Balloters are required to classify their relationship to the balloting group relative to the scope of standards activity (for example, producer, user, and general interest).
-Where appropriate, additional classifications, such as "testing laboratory" or "academic," may be added by the Sponsor.
+Where appropriate, additional classifications, such as "testing laboratory" or "academic," may be added by the Standards Committee.
 This decision should be based on the effect the standard may have on participants not already recognized by the primary classifications.
 Individuals classify themselves based on their technical background, which may be related to their employment, job functions, or experience.
 IEEE-SA entity balloters are classified based on their entity interest as it relates to the scope of the standards project (for example, producer, consumer, general interest).
-No single classification (interest category) is permitted to constitute more than one-third of the balloting group membership.
+No single classification (interest category) is permitted to constitute more than one-third of the Standards Association balloting group membership.
 Care shall be taken to ensure that all classes of interest are represented to the extent possible.

-Interested or affected persons who pay the appropriate fees associated with voting privileges may join the balloting group for a specific standards project.
+Interested or affected persons who pay the appropriate fees associated with voting privileges may join the Standards Association balloting group for a specific standards project.
 Once the ballot has begun, the balloting group is closed to additional participants.
 Even if IEEE-SA membership status changes during the balloting period or recirculation period, there shall be no change to the voting status of the balloter with respect to that ballot.

 Each primary and alternate voting representative can ballot for only one entity; no one representative can represent the interests of more than one entity.
 Each representative shall declare what entity he or she represents and that their voting shall be independent of any other entity.